 - For disinfection most common EPA-registered household disinfectants should be effective.

-- A list of products that are EPA-approved for use against the virus that causes COVID-19 is available here.
-Follow the manufacturer’s instructions for all cleaning and disinfection products (e.g., concentration, application method and contact time, etc.).
+- Follow the manufacturer’s instructions for all cleaning and disinfection products (e.g., concentration, application method and contact time, etc).

 - Additionally, diluted household bleach solutions can be used if appropriate for the surface.
 Follow manufacturer’s instructions for application and proper ventilation.
 Check to ensure the product is not past its expiration date.
 Never mix household bleach with ammonia or any other cleanser.
 Unexpired household bleach will be effective against coronaviruses when properly diluted.
 Prepare a bleach solution by mixing: